Monitoring and evaluation

 Surveys are useful for finding out people’s opinions about an issue, or to gather feedback about your group’s activities.
 This page provides tips on getting the most out of surveys.

-Information to help your community group think about what you are aiming to achieve, how to find out if you are succeeding, and how to demonstrate to the outside world that what you are doing is useful.
+Information to help your community group think about how well you are achieving your aims, and how to demonstrate to others that what you are doing is useful

 When you receive a small grant, the organisation that gives you the grant will usually ask you to send them some information at the end of the project.
 Some funders provide a form for you to fill in.
 Others just ask you to write a short report and send it to them.
 This information sheet is mainly focused on writing an evaluation report from scratch, but you may also find it useful when thinking about how to fill in an evaluation form.